KSP-KOS/KOS/doc/source/tutorials/quickstart.rst

     // NOTE that it is vital to not just let the script end right away
     // here.
 Once a kOS script just ends, it releases all the controls
     // back to manual piloting so that you can fly the ship by hand again.
-    // If the pogram just ended here, then that would cause the throttle
+    // If the program just ended here, then that would cause the throttle
     // to turn back off again right away and nothing would happen.

 Save this file to hellolaunch.ks again, and re-copy it to your vessel that should still be sitting on the launchpad, then run it, like so::